 Since 1996, representatives of APA and ABA have identified, developed and pursued productive interdisciplinary projects and relationships.
 APA/ABA interactions have resulted in collaboration on a number of activities and facilitated useful forums for the exchange of views about critical issues and concerns affecting psychology and the law.

 The American Psychological Association, established in 1892, is the largest scientific and professional organization representing psychology in the United States.
-APA is the world’s largest association of psychologists with more than 134,000 researchers, educators, clinicians, consultants and students as its members.
+APA is the world’s largest association of psychologists with nearly 130,000 researchers, educators, clinicians, consultants and students as its members.
 APA has 54 divisions representing every major focus within the field of psychology.
 APA’s mission is to advance the creation, communication and application of psychological knowledge to benefit society and improve people's lives.

 The American Bar Association is one of the world’s largest voluntary professional organizations, with nearly 400,000 members and more than 3,500 entities.
 ABA is committed to doing what only a national association of attorneys can do: serving our members, improving the legal profession, eliminating bias and enhancing diversity, and advancing the rule of law throughout the United States and around the world.
 Founded in 1878, the ABA is committed to supporting the legal profession with practical resources for legal professionals while improving the administration of justice, accrediting law schools, establishing model ethical codes and more.